 I’ve been thinking about RPGs I’ve played, and how I’ve told my friends about them, and it’s struck me that reminiscing about games is generally a bit weird—particularly if you’re reminiscing about a single-player game with someone who’s also played it.
 Because games aren’t like books or TV or film in that one key aspect, agency.

 If I play Life is Strange and a friend then plays it too we may have completely different experiences as a result of the many different in-game choices we make.
 Even something relatively linear like Uncharted 4 can be two different games to two different people based on their style of play and interpretation.
 You could say something similar of films, of course (our enjoyment of and engagement with a title is shaped by our personalities and experiences) but films are passive where games are generally not.
-Playing a game is to make decisions about how it progresses, even if those decisions are just about how fast to walk or precisely when to jump.
-In this way, most games are first-person experiences where other screen media and books are third-person.
+To play a game is to make decisions about how it progresses, even if those decisions are just about how fast to walk or precisely when to jump.
+In this way, most games are active (first-person) experiences where other screen media and books are passive (third-person).

 This agency is why you find people describing their games in that first-person voices—”I was playing Red Dead Redemption and my horse shod itself!”—and perhaps why people (for better or worse) feel such ownership of the games they play.
 They’ve shaped the story, they’ve played the starring role.
 It’s their story now, and what right does anyone have to criticise or interfere with it?
 It’s not just a story, though, it’s an experience—one they’ve been in charge of, so any threat or condemnation of it is an assault on their choices, their creative freedom.